John Bargh

 John A. Bargh (/ˈbɑːrdʒ/; born 1955) is a social psychologist currently working at Yale University, where he has formed the Automaticity in Cognition, Motivation, and Evaluation (ACME) Laboratory.
 Bargh's work focuses on automaticity and unconscious processing as a method to better understand social behavior, as well as philosophical topics such as free will.
 Much of Bargh's work investigates whether behaviors thought to be under volitional control may result from automatic interpretations of and reactions to external stimuli, such as words.

-Bargh is particularly famous for his demonstrations of priming affecting action.
-One of the most well-known of these studies reported that reading words related to elderliness (e.g., "Florida", "Bingo") caused subjects to walk slower when exiting the laboratory, compared to subjects who read words unrelated to the elderly.
-Though cited more than 5,000 times, controversy has emerged because several recent studies failed to replicate the finding.
-Starting in 2013 and 2014, many additional reports began to emerge of failures to replicate findings from Bargh's lab.
-These included "social distance priming" and "achievement goal priming" and lonely people's preferences for hot baths.
-(However, in 2015 there was report, by Bargh and Shalev, of a successful replication of the association between loneliness and bathing habits, published in the journal Emotion, indicating a possible role for cultural differences in this case.)
-In March 2015 yet another paper from Bargh lab was reported to be unreproducible: Rotteveel and colleagues sought to duplicate two studies by Chen & Bargh (1999) arguing that objects are evaluated automatically, triggering a tendency to approach or avoid.
+Bargh is particularly famous for his research on priming and its effects on behavior.
+In one of his most well-known studies, Bargh and colleagues reported that participants who were exposed to words related to the elderly stereotype (e.g., "Florida", "Bingo") subsequently walked more slowly when exiting the laboratory, compared to participants who were exposed to neutral words.
+This study has been highly influential, with over 5,000 citations.
+However, attempts to replicate Bargh's studies have failed to find significant effects.
+So far, there has been a lack of successful preregistered replication studies, and the only support for priming effects come from several large-scale meta-analyses which can not adequately control for the substantial bias in this literature.